jenr24G/blog/voting-results-instructions.md

 ### Obtain and parse votes

-To obtain all MIP1 votes, we need to get all transactions corresponding to the MIP1 voting period (votes are just special transactions after all).
+To obtain all MIP3 and MIP4 votes, we need to get all transactions corresponding to the MIP1 voting period (votes are just special transactions after all).
 It would be nice to be able to prefilter the transactions more and only fetch what is required, but since `memo` fields are *base58 encoded* and *any capitalization of the keyword is valid*, prefiltering will be complex and error-prune.

 <ol type="a">
   <li>